The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 This is the part of debugging where you start building theories that feel brilliant and turn out to be completely wrong.

-Windows Security Update KB5079473.
-Installed April 3rd — the day before.
+First theory: Windows Security Update KB5079473, installed April 3rd.
 Right between the last working build and today.
-My AI assistant even built a compelling theory: "The security update changed cryptographic behavior."
+My AI assistant even built a compelling case: "The security update changed cryptographic behavior."
 It sounded plausible for about ten minutes.
-But Tauri's signer uses pure Rust — scrypt + Ed25519 — not the Windows CryptoAPI.
+But Tauri's signer uses pure Rust (scrypt + Ed25519), not the Windows CryptoAPI.
 And the test key with the same password worked fine.
 If Windows broke crypto, nothing would work.

-GitHub CI.
-This one was fun.
-I checked: CI with the same password and key was also failing.
+Third theory was the fun one.
+I checked GitHub CI: same password, same key, also failing.
 Smoking gun?
-No — it had been failing since March 3rd.
+No. It had been failing since March 3rd.
 The GitHub Secret was wrong from day one.
-I just never noticed because all 20 releases were local builds.
+I never noticed because all 20 releases were local builds.
 A completely separate bug hiding in plain sight.

 The breakthrough

-At this point I'm staring at the screen, out of ideas.
-Then I remember — Claude Code's source is on disk.
+I'm staring at the screen, out of ideas.
+Then I remember: Claude Code's source is on disk.
 It's JavaScript.
 I can read it.

-I start tracing the code path that executes when Claude Code runs a bash command:
+I trace the code path that executes when Claude Code runs a bash command:

 BashTool.tsx → Shell.ts → bashProvider.ts → shellQuoting.ts